Ramat Gan Safari guide starts with basics (price, coupons, tours, feedings). And then we will join various tours and regular zoo visits. Let’s begin!

 - Inside the open area, there is a zoo.

 There is also an animal’s hospital, but you can visit it only on a dedicated tour.
 These tours are free but do not take place every day.
 Check at the events schedule on the official site.

 In a typical visit to the Safari, you drive through the open space.
-Then park near the zoo and walk inside.
-And then drive back through the open area again towards the exit.
+Then leave the car near the zoo and walk inside.
+And after a visit to the zoo, you drive back through the open area again towards the exit.
 You can visit the lions both before and after your visit to the zoo.

 If you do not have a car, you can purchase an open train ticket that will take you through the open area to the zoo and back.
 But, since it is an open train, it will not enter the lion’s territory.

 Opening hours depend on the month and the day of the week.
-In most cases, the Safari opens at 9 am and closes between 16 and 19 (in winter it closes earlier and during summer months later).
+In most cases, the Safari opens at 9 am and closes between 16 and 19 (in winter, it closes earlier and during summer months later).
 And the lion area is opened from 10 am.
-But these hours may be affected by weather.
-Thus I would recommend checking the official site, before your visit.
+But these hours may be affected by the weather.
+Thus I would recommend checking the official site before your visit.